 Business Continuity Management

 It is critical that businesses plan for the potential disruptions to operations that can be caused by everything from minor accidents to major disasters.
 Maintaining business continuity has become a vital requirement of all organizations.
-The BS 25999-2:2007 standard for Business Continuity Management (BCM) was developed to establish the minimum standards for an effective BCM system (BCMS).
+ISO 22301:2019 Security and Resilience — Business Continuity Management System Requirements was developed to establish the minimum standards for an effective BCM system (BCMS).

 By identifying and outlining the elements of an effective BCMS, the standard is designed around keeping a business operating at required levels during any emergency.
 An effective BCMS will help you safeguard critical resources and staff, protect your reputation and brand value, and keep your critical business functions operating.
-The outcome is protection of shareholder value and the bottom line.
+The outcome is protection of all stakeholders and the bottom line.

 Business continuity, risk management, and disaster recovery have existed for a long time.
-BS 25999-2 provides a more comprehensive means to BCM, supported by enterprise-wide planning and procedures, and it introduces a full lifecycle and PDCA approach.
-It is an auditable standard, so organizations have a framework for continual improvement and demonstrating to stakeholders that they meet best practice.
+ISO 22301:2019 provides a more comprehensive means to BCM, supported by enterprise-wide planning and procedures.
+With ISO 22301:2019, organizations have a framework for continual improvement and demonstrating to stakeholders that they meet best practice.

-BS 25999-2 was developed by experts from a cross-section of industry and government bodies.
-It can be applied to small or large organizations, and it is particularly valuable for high risk industries such as information service providers, banking, telecom, and utilities where high availability is crucial.
-For organizations with less risk, BS 25999-2 can meet the BCM needs of critical groups, divisions, and support functions.
-Since Risk Assessment is a fundamental piece of your BCM strategy, any organization can utilize BS 25999-2 to develop a proportionate and effective implementation (of the standard and best practice) and ensure operations are sustainable given an unexpected event.
+ISO 22301:2019 can be applied to small or large organizations, and it is particularly valuable for high risk industries such as information service providers, banking, telecom, and utilities where high availability is crucial.
+For organizations with less risk, ISO 22301:2019 can meet the BCM needs of critical groups, divisions, and support functions.
+Since Risk Assessment is a fundamental piece of your BCM strategy, any organization can utilize ISO 22301:2019 to develop a proportionate and effective implementation (of the standard and best practice) and ensure operations are sustainable given an unexpected event.